mindsdb/mindsdb-docs-old/mindsdb-docs/docs/scout/Connection.md

 # Connection

-In the connection section you can choose the `Where to Run` option.
-The three avaiable options are:
+In the connection section, you can connect the MindsDB Scout to MindsDB Server.
+There are 3 `Where to Run` available options to choose from.

 ## Locally

 This option will install the MindsDB server on your local machine.
 You need Python3 installed and it will take around 5 minutes to install and requires at least 1.2 GB of free disk space.

+> Note: You must add the full path to the local Python installation

 ![Connect Locally](/assets/scout/connection-local.png)